kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 Yes it can be rolled backed by disabling the feature gate, but it will disable any pending eviction requests.
 This means that pods that have been requested to be evicted, will continue to run.
-Also, any component that depends on the EvictionRequest API (e.g. eviction requester, responder) will also stop working or will not operate correctly.
+Also, any component that depends on the EvictionRequest and Eviction API (e.g. eviction requester, responder) will also stop working or will not operate correctly.

 Administrators should be careful when disabling the feature and watch for the following consequences:
 - It may leave the pods in the cluster in an undefined state.
 This may be especially harmful for applications that are in the middle of data migration.
-- The EvictionRequest API serves as an integration and collaboration point.
+- The EvictionRequest and Eviction API serves as an integration and collaboration point.
 Third-party components and systems (even those outside the cluster) may experience various disruptions or unwanted behaviors.

 Cluster admin should take the following precautions, before disabling this feature.
-- Ensure that no eviction requests are in progress and no new eviction requests will occur during the disablement.
+- Ensure that no evictions are in progress and no new eviction requests will occur during the disablement.
 - Ensure that all dependent components (eviction requesters, responders) in the cluster support disabling the feature.

 ###### What happens if we reenable the feature if it was previously rolled back?

+The eviction request controller and the imperative eviction responder controller will start working again.
+- Eviction that are have started are likely to fail with a NoFurtherResponder reason or skip a responder.
+There is also a small chance that the heartbeat update will make it though before the KCM and the controller have fully starts again.
-The eviction request controller and imperative eviction responder controller will start working again.
-And the pending eviction requests will begin to migrate or evict pods from nodes.
+- The unprocessed pending eviction requests will begin to migrate or evict pods from nodes.

 ###### Are there any tests for feature enablement/disablement?